andrewguenthner/nyc_bikeshare/README.md

 preceding year, the notebooks will output data that can be used to refresh the visualizations in Tableau with the latest data.

+NOTE:  Due to large file size, the data/trips sub-directory is not present in the GitHub repo.
+You will need to create this sub-directory within the "data" folder, and then download the files from the Citibike web site at https://s3.amazonaws.com/tripdata/index.html.
+Each monthly data file is more than 300 MB, so plan accordingly.
+For convenience, a set of daily rider data files is provided in the repo.

 Note that the raw data files need to be downloaded from the New York Citibike web site, at: https://s3.amazonaws.com/tripdata/index.html   (trip data) https://www.citibikenyc.com/system-data    (daily ridership data, aggregated by quarter)